Snail of Approval Award

 WHO SHOULD APPLY?

-Any food business or organization that produces and/or offers food for public consumption and is pursuing and practicing Slow Food values of good, clean, fair food for all.
-This includes restaurants, farms, ranches, fisheries, cafes, bars, food trucks, breweries, wineries, caterers and value-added food producers.
+Any food business or organization that has been in operation at its current location for a minimum of 1 year, produces and/or offers food for public consumption, and is pursuing and practicing the Slow Food values of good, clean, and fair food for all.
+This includes restaurants, farms, ranches, fisheries, cafes, bars, food trucks, breweries, wineries, caterers, markets, and value-added food producers.

 HOW ARE APPLICANTS REVIEWED?

 The Snail of Approval is awarded locally by a Slow Food chapter, community or working group.
-Slow Food Atlanta’s process includes first passing the Snail of Approval Eligibility Application, which uses an additive scoring method.
-The first 25 applicants who achieve a passing score will receive a phone call/visit from the Snail of Approval committee.
+Slow Food Atlanta’s process includes first passing the Snail of Approval USA Eligibility Application, which uses an additive scoring method.
+The first 25 applicants who achieve a passing score will receive an in-person interview from the Atlanta Snail of Approval committee.
 Afterward, the committee will make recommendations to the Slow Food Atlanta board, and the board will vote on awardees.

 WHY SHOULD I APPLY?